 The central part of Naruko is sandwiched between the serene Oyagawa River and thick green forest.
 Two narrow streets snake through town, lined with small shops, cafes, and restaurants.
 Most places can only accommodate a few customers at a time, creating an intimate atmosphere.

 The subtle smiles of wooden kokeshi dolls greet you from the windows of the local shops and craft ateliers.
 These simple wooden dolls are a traditional souvenir from the Tohoku region.
-The Naruko version is characterized by its chrysanthemum patterns and the squeaking sound made when you turn the neck.
+The Naruko kokeshi dolls are characterized by its chrysanthemum patterns and the squeaking sound made when you turn their heads.
 Try painting your own kokeshi at several shops including Sakurai Kokeshi.

 Trekking the mountain trails

 The surrounding mountains offer easy trails and lovely views.
 The 1.3-kilometer Katanuma lake trail is a flat dirt trail circling a crystal clear lake, where Naruko hot spring water was first discovered during a volcanic eruption in 837.
-No swimming is allowed, but you can rent paddle boats.
-Local restaurants serve grilled lamb for a hearty lunch.
+No swimming is allowed, but you can rent boats.
+Try a delicious "Genghis Khan" lunch of grilled lamb at Katanuma Rest House.

 Steam from the center of the earth